 Estimated Costs & Financial Aid

-The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $7,500.
+The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $5,800.
+In order to calculate a more accurate and detailed cost of attendance check out their cost calculator here.
 There is also a $35 application fee for those applying to a program.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.

 Tuition & Fees Information

 The table below breaks down the types of financial aid, the percent of students receiving aid, and average amount of aid per student per year.

 |Any Financial Aid||70%||-|